 Whilst things might feel hard or even unbearable at the moment, they don't have to stay this way.
 Change is possible for you, especially when we start by understanding you and the difficulties you're experiencing.

 You don't need to struggle alone with this any longer.
 This is where we can help.
-We will draw on our specialist training in CFT, DBT, CBT, ACT and FAP and our years of experience as Clinical Psychologists to develop an individualised therapy program tailored to you and your hopes for change.
+We will draw on our specialist training in CFT, DBT, CBT, ACT and FAP and our years of experience as Clinical Psychologists/ Psychotherapists to develop an individualised therapy program tailored to you and your hopes for change.

 If you are suffering at present and need warm, professional support, or if you’re just curious about the benefits of therapy for you, please reach out and let’s see how we might work together to support you.